adorsys/datasafe/SECURITY.WHITEPAPER.md

 Datasafe files uploaded by users in private area are encrypted using symmetric key 256-bit Advanced Encryption Standard (AES).
 By default GCM operation mode is used.
 Can be configured to use another encryption algorithm.
 Datasafe supports AES algorithms with 128, 192 and 256 key size in operation modes CBC, CCM, GCM or WRAP.
-Also supported CHACHA20_POLY1305 algorithm.
+For the cases when large amounts of data (> 300GB) are going to be stored one should prefer CHACHA20_POLY1305 that is also available.
 Default key prefix is "PRIVATE_SECRET"
 Encrypted data wrapped into CMS standard envelope which contents information about key ID and algorithm used for encryption.
 [RFC5652 section-6.2.3](http://tools.ietf.org/html/rfc5652#section-6.2.3)